rrad0812/mydocs/json/Python json.md

 decodedJson = json.loads(jsonData, object_hook=json_util.object_hook)
 ```

-## Python JSON Serialize Set
+## Python JSON Serialize `Set`

-You are here because when you try to dump or encode Python set into JSON, you received an error,  TypeError: Object of type set is not JSON serializable.
+You are here because when you try to dump or encode Python `Set` into JSON, you received an error,  `TypeError: Object of type set is not JSON serializable`.

-The built-in json module of Python can only handle Python primitives types that have a direct JSON equivalent. i.e., The fundamental problem is that the JSON encoder json.dump() and json.dumps() only knows how to serialize the basic types by default (e.g., dictionary, lists, strings, numbers, None, etc.).
-To solve this, we need to build a custom encoder to make set JSON serializable.
+The built-in `json` module of Python can only handle Python primitives types that have a direct JSON equivalent.
+The fundamental problem is that the JSON encoder `json.dump()` and `json.dumps()` only knows how to serialize the basic types by default (e.g., `dictionary`, `lists`, `strings`, `numbers`, `None`, etc.).
+To solve this, we need to build a custom encoder to make `set` JSON serializable.

-In this article, we will see how to JSON Serialize Set.
+In this article, we will see how to JSON Serialize `Set`.
 There are multiple ways to accomplish this.

-### Use the jsonpickle module to make Python set JSON serializable
+### Use the `jsonpickle` module to make Python set JSON serializable

-jsonpickle is a Python library designed to work with complex Python Objects.
-You can use jsonpickle for serialization complex Python objects into JSON.
-Also, and deserialization from JSON to complex Python objects. jsonpickle allows more complex data structures to be serialized to JSON. jsonpickle is highly configurable and extendable.
+`jsonpickle` is a Python library designed to work with complex Python Objects.
+You can use `jsonpickle` for serialization complex Python objects into JSON.
+Also, and `deserialization` from JSON to complex Python objects. `jsonpickle` allows more complex data structures to be serialized to JSON. `jsonpickle` is highly configurable and extendable.

 Steps:

-- Install jsonpickle using pip. pip install jsonpickle
+- Install `jsonpickle` using pip: `pip install jsonpickle`.
-- Execute jsonpickle.encode(object) to serialize custom Python Object.
+- Execute `jsonpickle.encode(object)` to serialize custom Python Object.

-You can refer to Jsonpickle Documentation for more detail.
+You can refer to jsonpickle documentation for more detail.

 Let’s see the jsonpickle example to make a set JSON serializable.

 ```py
 import json